 Certain activities are disruptive and not conducive to an atmosphere of learning.
-In addition to the Student Rights and Responsibilities as set out in the College calendar, the following guidelines will maintain an effective learning environment for everyone.
-We ask the cooperation of all students in the following areas of classroom deportment.
+In addition to the Student Rights

-- 1. Regular attendance is expected of all students, and is crucial to passing this course.
+- 1. Regular attendance is expected of all students and is crucial to passing this course.
 Students who miss classes will soon find themselves falling behind and failing.
 Lateness will not be tolerated as it interrupts the instructor and fellow classmates. - 2.
 Check myClass as well as GPRC email on a regular basis.
 Any changes to the Course Timeline or Exam Dates will be communicated on myClass.
-Students will be held to the deadlines listed on the Course Timeline whether or not those deadlines are spoken about in class.

-- 3. As per Department Policy, if you miss more than 10 per semester of classes in any course, you may be debarred from the final exam for that course. - 4.
+Students will be held to the deadlines listed on the Course Timeline whether or not those deadlines are spoken about in class. - 3.
+As per Department Policy, if you miss more than 10 per semester of classes in any course, you may be debarred from the final exam for that course. - 4.
 A certificate (a doctor's or a note from the funeral home) will be required to make up the midterm or final exam.
 You will receive a grade of F if you miss the final.
 Call if you are going to miss a test.
 There may be a deduction of 10% for test rewrites.